Getting to Know Your Neighborhood: East Boston

 409 Chelsea St.

 This authentic Peruvian restaurant serves breakfast, tapas, soups, seafood, and many traditional plates.
 Try the seco de cabrito (Peruvian-style lamb stew), arroz con pollo (rice with chicken), or plato montañero (grilled steak with rice, beans, fried pork, egg, plantains, and salad).
-It has a warm and cozy atmosphere and an authentic Peruvian décor, with a large painting of Machu Picchu.
-Rincon Limeño recently opened a second location in Revere.
+It has a dark, cozy atmosphere, and outdoor patio dining is available during warm-weather months.

 Royal’s Roast Beef and Seafood